Tuff: Transport and lithification

 The most straightforward way for volcanic ash to move away from the vent is as ash clouds that are part of an eruption column.
 These fall to the surface as fallout deposits that are characteristically well-sorted and tend to form a blanket of uniform thickness across terrain.
 Column collapse results in a more spectacular and destructive form of transport, which takes the form of pyroclastic flows and surges that characteristically are poorly sorted and pool in low terrain.
 Surge deposits sometimes show sedimentary structures typical of high-velocity flow, such as dunes and antidunes.
 Volcanic ash already deposited on the surface can be transported as mud flows (lahars) when mingled with water from rainfall or through eruption into a body of water or ice.

 Particles of volcanic ash that are sufficiently hot will weld together after settling to the surface, producing a welded tuff.
-Welding requires temperatures in excess of 600 C. If the rock contains scattered, pea-sized fragments or fiamme in it, it is called a welded lapilli-tuff.
-Welded tuffs (and welded lapilli-tuffs) can be of fallout origin, or deposited from ash flows, as in the case of ignimbrites.
+Welding requires temperatures in excess of 600 C. If the rock contains scattered, pea-sized fragments or fiamme in it, it is called a welded lapilli tuff.
+Welded tuffs (and welded lapilli tuffs) can be of fallout origin, or deposited from ash flows, as in the case of ignimbrites.
 During welding, the glass shards and pumice fragments adhere together (necking at point contacts), deform, and compact together, resulting in a eutaxitic fabric.
 Welded tuff is commonly rhyolitic in composition, but examples of all compositions are known.

 A sequence of ash flows may consist of multiple cooling units.
 These can be distinguished by the degree of welding.
 The base of a cooling unit is typically unwelded due to chilling from the underlying cold surface, and the degree of welding and of secondary reactions from fluids in the flow increases upwards towards the center of the flow.
 Welding decreases towards the top of the cooling unit, where the unit cools more rapidly.
 The intensity of welding may also decrease towards areas in which the deposit is thinner, and with distance from source.

 Cooler pyroclastic flows are unwelded and the ash sheets deposited by them are relatively unconsolidated.
 However, cooled volcanic ash can quickly become lithified because it usually has a high content of volcanic glass.
-This is a thermodynamically unstable material that reacts rapidly with ground water or sea water, which leaches alkali metals and calcium from the glass.
+This is a thermodynamically unstable material that reacts rapidly with groundwater or seawater, which leaches alkali metals and calcium from the glass.
 New minerals, such as zeolites, clays, and calcite, crystallize from the dissolved substances and cement the tuff.

 Tuffs are further classified by their depositional environment, such as lacustrine tuff, subaerial tuff, or submarine tuff, or by the mechanism by which the ash was transported, such as fallout tuff or ash flow tuff.
 Reworked tuffs, formed by erosion and redeposition of ash deposits, are usually described by the transport agent, such as aeolian tuff or fluvial tuff.